JacquesGariepy/reverse-engineering/README.md

 4. The code is sent to the language model with specific instructions.
 5. The model's response is processed and displayed or saved to a file.

-## Extending ReverseEngineer

-To add new functionalities:

-1. Add a new method to the `ReverseEngineer` class in `reverse_engineer_aider.py`.
-2. Create a new CLI command in the same file, following the existing pattern.
-3. Update the README to include information about the new functionality.

 ## Dependencies

-- [typer](https://

-typer.tiangolo.com/): For creating the command-line interface
+- [typer](https://typer.tiangolo.com/): For creating the command-line interface
 - [pydantic](https://pydantic-docs.helpmanual.io/): For data validation and settings management
 - [python-dotenv](https://github.com/theskumar/python-dotenv): For loading environment variables
 - [PyYAML](https://pyyaml.org/): For parsing YAML configuration files